Tobia Scarpa has worked

 He went to school at the Università Iuav di Venezia where he earned a degree in architecture and met his wife Afra.
 Thus began the years of collaboration between the two as they went on to form their own design office in Montebelluna and became a design force to reckon with.

 Their design work ranged from full scale architectural works such as factories, shops, and offices they designed for Benetton that created a benchmark for industrial architecture to everyday household items including furniture, clothing, and art glass.

-While they used modern materials and methodologies to create their products, their designs were more classical than the ones being produced by their contemporaries during that time and were a big draw for people who wanted furniture that stood in perfect harmony with modern and traditional interiors alike.
+Although they used modern materials and methodologies to create their products, their designs were more classical than the ones being produced by their contemporaries during that time.
+These designs appealed to people who wanted furniture that stood in perfect harmony with modern and traditional interiors alike.

 The husband-wife duo also worked in the field of building restoration, taking up restoration projects for many historical buildings such as the Palazzo della Ragione in Verona, Italy.